 - Heat 2 tbsp olive oil over medium-high heat, and add garlic.

 - When fragrant add onions and saute for about a minute or two.
-Add sausage and ground beef, mashing and stirring until all crumbled and browned.
+Add sausage and ground beef, mashing and stirring until all is crumbled and browned.

-- Add 2 tbsp Worcestershire sauce, both cans of tomatoes, beef broth, balsamic vinegar, basil, oregano, salt and pepper.
-Bring to a slow boil, then cover and reduce heat to low and simmer for about 20-30 minutes.
+- Add 2 tbsp Worcestershire sauce, both cans of tomatoes, beef broth, basil, oregano, salt and pepper.
+Bring to a slow boil, then reduce heat to low.

 - Taste periodically and adjust salt/seasonings to your preference.